+Larine Cowan

-William Berry, Associate Chancellor and Larine Cowan, Assistant Chancellor and Director of the Office of Equal Opportunity and Access (Title IX, ADA, and 504 Coordinator), 100A Swanlund Administration Building, 601 East John Street, Champaign, Illinois 61820 (217-333-0885).
+Assistant Chancellor Director of Equal Opportunity and Access (Title IX, ADA, and 504 Coordinator)

+104 Swanlund Administration Building, MC-304

+601 East John Street,

+Champaign, IL, 61820

-The 2005-2006 Graduate Student Handbook details policy and procedures used by the College of Education for administering graduate programs in education.
+The 2006-2007 Graduate Student Handbook details policy and procedures used by the College of Education for administering graduate programs in education.
 Degree requirements for each degree and other information related to each degree program offered by the College of Education are included in this handbook.
-The degree requirements outlined herein apply to all students entering the College of Education in Fall 2005 and thereafter.
-Information in previous handbooks applies to students entering prior to Fall 2005.
+The degree requirements outlined herein apply to all students entering the College of Education in Fall 2006 and thereafter.
+Information in previous handbooks applies to students entering prior to Fall 2006.
 For questions related to degree requirements which are not addressed specifically in this handbook, students should contact their department or talk with their adviser.

-Additional information on campus policies and procedures can be found in A Handbook for Graduate Students and Advisers at www.grad.uiuc.edu/grad_handbook/index.html and the Code on Campus and Handbook Polices and Regulations Affairs of Applying to AllStudents www2.uiuc.edu/admin_manual/code/code_contents.html.
+Additional information on campus policies and procedures can be found in A Handbook for Graduate Students and Advisers and the Student Code.
 The faculty and staff of the College of Education are committed to making graduate study in education a culturally rich and intellectually rewarding opportunity.
 Please feel free to contact the staff in the Student Academic Affairs Office to assist you in making your graduate school experience a success.